Namir50/Netflix-Stock-Price-Prediction/README.md

-# 🎬 Netflix Stock Price Predictor Web App
+# 🎬 Netflix Stock Price Prediction Web App

 ## 📘 Overview
 This is an **end-to-end Machine Learning project** that predicts the **future closing price of Netflix stock** using **Lasso Regression**.
 The project includes all stages of a production ML pipeline: **data preprocessing, feature engineering, model experimentation**, and finally **web deployment** using **Flask**.